 - Impact of management and environment on canola establishment based on survey data

 - Harker, N.K., & Hartman, M.D.
 2017.
 Nitrogen and seeding rate versus novel inputs for Western Canada canola production.
 Canadian Journal of Plant Science., 97, 32-43.

 - Hartman, M. Unpublished

 - Kutcher, H.R., Turkington ,T. K., Clayton, G. W., & Harker, K. N. 2013.
 Response of herbicide-tolerant canola (Also referred to as Argentine canola, it is the species of canola currently commonly grown in Canada.
-L.) cultivars to four row spacings and three seeding rates in a A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. production system.
+More L.) Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More to four row spacings and three seeding rates in a A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs.
+More production system.
 Canadian Journal of Plant Science., 93,1229-1236.